takula-tech/nita-obel/docs/designs/doc.md

 ---

 By combining these techniques, developers can create stunning virtual effects that enhance the visual quality and immersion of digital experiences.
 Shaders, in particular, are a powerful tool for achieving real-time, high-quality effects on modern GPUs.

+# double-buffering

+Certainly!
+The concept you're describing is a **double-buffering** or **pipelining** technique used in game engines and rendering systems to improve throughput (Frames Per Second, or FPS).
+Let me break it down step by step and explain why this design increases throughput.

+---

+## **1. The Problem: Serial Execution**

+In a naive rendering system, the simulation and rendering of a frame happen **sequentially**:
+1. **Simulate Frame N**: Update game logic, physics, AI, etc.
+2. **Render Frame N**: Draw the results of the simulation to the screen.
+3. **Repeat for Frame N+1**.

+This approach has a bottleneck: the CPU and GPU are not fully utilized because they are often waiting for each other to finish their tasks.
+For example:
+- The CPU might be idle while the GPU is rendering.
+- The GPU might be idle while the CPU is simulating the next frame.

+This results in lower throughput (FPS) because the system is not fully leveraging the available hardware resources.

+---

+## **2. The Solution: Parallel Execution with Double-Buffering**

+To address this, modern game engines use a **double-buffering** or **pipelining** approach.
+Here's how it works:

+### **2.1 Two Worlds: Simulation World and Render World**
+- **Simulation World (MainWorld)**: Handles game logic, physics, AI, and other calculations.
+- **Render World**: Handles rendering tasks, such as preparing draw calls, managing GPU resources, and displaying the final image.

+### **2.2 ExtractSchedule**
+- The **ExtractSchedule** is a system that **moves data** from the **Simulation World** to the **Render World**.
+- This happens **asynchronously**, allowing the Simulation World to start working on the next frame while the Render World is still processing the current frame.

+---

+## **3. How It Increases Throughput (FPS)**
+- By decoupling simulation and rendering, the system can achieve lower latency.
+For example:
+  - Input from the player can be processed immediately in the Simulation World, and the results can be rendered in the next frame.

+---

+## **5. Benefits of This Design**

+### **5.1 Higher FPS**
+- By overlapping simulation and rendering, the system can achieve higher FPS because the CPU and GPU are utilized more efficiently.

+### **5.2 Better Hardware Utilization**
+- The CPU and GPU are kept busy most of the time, reducing idle periods and improving overall performance.

+### **5.3 Scalability**
+- This design scales well with multi-core CPUs and modern GPUs, as it allows for parallel execution of tasks.

+### **5.4 Flexibility**
+- The decoupling of simulation and rendering makes it easier to optimize each part independently.
+For example:
+  - The Simulation World can focus on game logic and physics.
+  - The Render World can focus on graphics optimizations.

+---

+## **6. Real-World Example: Bevy Engine**

+In the **Bevy Engine** (a Rust-based game engine), this design is implemented using the **ExtractSchedule**:
+- The **Simulation World** handles game logic and physics.
+- The **Render World** handles rendering tasks.
+- The **ExtractSchedule** moves data from the Simulation World to the Render World, enabling parallel execution of simulation and rendering.

+---

+By using this double-buffering or pipelining approach, game engines can significantly increase throughput (FPS) and make better use of hardware resources.
+Let me know if you need further clarification or examples!